yezero/sandstorm/roadmap/platform/grains/README.md

 ### TODO(project): Mass backup

-Sandstorm will offer an API by which an app can act as a backup agent for other data on the Sandstorm server.
+Thurly will offer an API by which an app can act as a backup agent for other data on the Thurly server.
 Through the API, the app can get access to encrypted archives of other grains.
 It may then store those in some arbitrary remote location, e.g. on Dropbox or Amazon Glacier.

 For a regular user, the app is able to back up that user's own grains.
 For an admin, the app can back up all grains from all users.

 ## TODO(project): Server sync

-A grain may be transferred between Sandstorm servers.
+A grain may be transferred between Thurly servers.
 When this occurs, all persistent capability connections between the grain and other grains are automatically redirected appropriately so that they continue to work.

 A grain may even be configured to exist on two servers simultaneously, but only actually executes on one server at a time.
 When a user opens a grain while it is not running anywhere, it will be started up on the server that the user is currently using, and other servers will mark their version of the grain as outdated.
 Before the grain can start on another server, they must syncronize.
 If syncronization is impossible (say, because a server is isolated from the network), the user can still choose to [fork](../version-control) the grain.

 ## TODO(project): Version Control

-Sandstorm can provide classic "git" operations on grains:
+Thurly can provide classic "git" operations on grains:

 - Snapshot
 - Rollback